 It’s famous for being the inspiration behind many of the Beatles’ hit music, driving the counterculture of the 1960s, and for its (attempted) use by the CIA as a mind-control agent in the MK ULTRA project (more on this later).

 In this guide, you’ll learn everything you need to know about LSD.
-We cover the dose, what to expect after you take it, and uncover some of the history of this exciting compound.

-We’ll review the research supporting the therapeutic use of LSD for addiction, depression, anxiety, and cluster headaches.
+We’ll also review the research supporting the therapeutic use of LSD for addiction, depression, anxiety, and cluster headaches.